anil-650/notes/POM/controlling.md

    that everything is being carried out in accordance of plan which have been adopted ,the order which have been given and the principles which have been laid down.
-1. According to "pucj Donald" controlling is the measuring and correcting of activity of subordinate to ensure that the event confirm to plan.
+1. According to "--pucj Donald" controlling is the measuring and correcting of activity of subordinate to ensure that the event confirm to plan.

 # Characteristic of Controlling
 1. Pervasive function
 1. Unveil the mistakes
 1. Continuous process
-1. Positive purpose of continuos
+1. Positive purpose of --continuos
 1. Exercise on all the level
 1. Guide the behavior of people and resource
 1. Evaluates performance